For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: amirraizat – Shutterstock

-UoM, founded in 2004, has been redeveloped many times from the original school of medicine and surgery in 1824.
-There are a number of reasons to pick Manchester to study at, including a multicultural environment; UoM prides itself on a student population from over 160 countries.
+There are a number of reasons to pick Manchester to study at, including a truly multicultural environment, with a student population from over 177 countries.

-But if that's not enough to convince you Manchester also has a strong reputation for its research, innovation and graduate employment rate.
+But if that's not enough to convince you, Manchester also has a strong reputation for its research and graduate employment rate, and ranks first in Europe and second in the world for social and environmental impact.

 2. Manchester Metropolitan University